 The rate of change in society is staggering.
-The complexity of modern life requires
+The complexity of modern life requires that

-accountable as members of a democratic community.
+be accountable as members of a democratic community.
 Inquiring into ethical issues

-includes giving reasons, being consistent, finding meanings and causes, and
+includes giving reasons, being consistent, finding meanings and causes, and providing

-providing proof and evidence.
+proof and evidence.

 At this day-long seminar and workshop we will explore ethical theories and see how

-ways to foster critical, creative thinking, and co-operative teamwork will also be
+thinking, and co-operative teamwork will be explored.

 • How can we teach normative ethical theories i.e Natural Law, Virtue